How to Build High-Converting Landing Pages [With Examples]

 - Social proof

-The design of the landing page relies on grabbing the users’ attention right from the start.
-If a visitor wants to find out more information, they can then scroll down the page, where critical elements of the sales message are expanded upon.
+A perfect landing page design relies on grabbing the user’s attention right from the start.
+If a visitor wants to find out more information, they can then scroll down the page, where key elements of the sales message are expanded upon.

 Take the example of a landing page designed by Imsider.ru.
-They ran an A/B test to increase the conversion rate on their landing page.
+They ran an A/B test to increase the landing page conversion rate.
 The control is on the left, and the variation is on the right.

-The headline translation is below the screenshot for anyone who’s Russian is rusty.
+The headline translation is below the screenshot for anyone whose Russian is rusty.

 In this A/B test, the variant improved lead generation.
 It generated 9.52% more leads than the control.
-That’s a significant increase in conversion rate.
+That’s a significant increase in the landing page conversion rate.

 Fundamentally, the headline must convey the benefit to the visitor.
 This can be done by offering a time-sensitive benefit and promising an easy solution, as shown in the example above.
 Regardless of your approach, you must attempt to optimize your headline through conversion rate optimization testing.

 Your subheadline should elaborate on the headline and add more context to it by providing complementary information, so as to convince a visitor to take the desired action.
 Below are four things you can try when creating landing pages subheadline: